ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 work correctly and specifically by Iris to interpret the grid as a :ref:`mesh <iris:ugrid>`.
 An example is the horizontal regridding of native ICON data to a regular grid.
-While the built-in :ref:`built-in <built-in regridding schemes>` `linear` and `nearest` regridding schemes can handle unstructured grids not in UGRID format, the `area_weighted` scheme requires the input data in UGRID format.
+While the :ref:`built-in regridding schemes <built-in regridding schemes>` `linear` and `nearest`  can handle unstructured grids not in UGRID format, the `area_weighted` scheme requires the input data in UGRID format.
 This automatic UGRIDization is enabled by default, but can be switched off with the facet ``ugrid: false`` in the recipe or the extra facets (see below).